Air Plants- Tillandsia

 Air plants are epiphytes, which means they grow on the surface of other plants.
-Typically, these plants are trees, which means these plants are used to shade.
+Typically, these plants are trees, which means air plants are used to shade.
 Keeping them in a terrarium or in a location with bright, indirect light is best.
 They can live easily in north facing windows, or even bathrooms with windows.
 They will get sunburn if they’re put in direct sunlight.

-Daily misting will help keep the plants hydrated between waterings.
+Misting daily or every three days will help keep the plants hydrated between waterings.
 To water an air plant, fill a container with water and soak the plants for 30 to 60 minutes at least once a week.
 Keeping the base just above the water will help prevent rot.
 Shake as much water out of the plants as possible and allow them to dry upside down for at least four hours.
 This will help prevent rotting which is possibly the biggest cause of death for air plants.
 If being grown in a closed terrarium, your air plant might not need watering depending on the level of humidity.
 It will not need misting if being grown in a terrarium setting.

 Terrarium settings are the closest we can get to Tillandsia’s natural habitat.
 Closed terrariums will have enough humidity to forgo misting.
 Keep a lookout for signs of thirst on the plant.
 The leaves will curl in on themselves when the plant needs soaked.
 Good airflow will help prevent rotting.